Mountain Voices - Oct. 2007 ; "All Of Us" - Dec. 2007

 Beehive

-Roy Banks Interview: Roy has been a special friend for over 25 years, a country musician, folklorist, hat maker, scout for my photographs and companion who plays music for my subjects, while I’m preparing to photograph.
+Roy Banks: Roy has been a special friend for over 25 years, a country musician, folklorist, hat maker, scout for my photographs and companion who plays music for my subjects, while I’m preparing to photograph.

 Shelby: What do pictures mean to you?